Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Statistical Analysis

-We also find a relatively strong linear correlation ($r=0.35$; $p=0.10$; $\chi^2_\nu = 5.0$) between stellar age ($t_{\rm age}$) and $A_{\rm H}$ (Figure \ref{fig:stellar}b).
+Even though all the stellar forcing hold no statistically significant correlations with $A_{\rm H}$, one of the higher tentative correlations we found is between orbital eccentricity ($e$) and $A_{\rm H}$ (see Figure \ref{fig:stellar}a, $\rho_s = 0.37$, $p_{s} = 0.07$; $\tau_k = 0.28$, $p_k= 0.06$).
+This tentative correlation suggests exoplanets with circular orbits tend to be hazier than exoplanets with more elliptical orbits.
+This correlation is improved with the removal of the three planets with circular orbits and high water amplitude (i.e., TOI-674 b, LHS 1140 b, \& WASP-67 b).
+However, these planets hold no physical trait(s) in common to exclude them as population outliers.
+These planets host large uncertainties in $A_{\rm H}$ which indicate they could hold to the proposed trend.
+Additionally, the orbital eccentricity for many of the planets is highly unconstrained or assumed to be zero in the existing literature \citep[e.g.,][]{2021AA...653A..60M}.
+Better constrains on $e$ for many of these planets and more data points are needed to determine if this tentative correlation holds true.
+In addition to orbital eccentricity, the other very tentative correlation we found is between stellar age ($t_{\rm age}$) and $A_{\rm H}$ (see Figure \ref{fig:stellar}b, $\rho_s = 0.35$, $p_{s} = 0.09$; $\tau_k = 0.28$, $p_k= 0.06$).
 Due to the sparseness of reliable age data from literature, the values we collected vary drastically in accuracy.
 In general, there appears to be a positive correlation where younger systems have hazier planets while older systems have clearer planets.
-But we also note that our sample did not show strong correlation between the $A_{\rm H}$ and the stellar metallicity (see Figure \ref{fig:extra} in Appendix \ref{ap:B}).
+But we also note that our sample did not holds no correlation between the $A_{\rm H}$ and the stellar metallicity (see Figure \ref{fig:extra} in Appendix \ref{ap:B}).

-The orbital semi-major axis of the exoplanet ($a$) holds a poor linear correlation ($r=-0.15$; $p=0.50$; $\chi^2_\nu = 5.1$) with $A_{\rm H}$ (Figure \ref{fig:stellar}c).
-However, if we exclude the super-puff targets (Kepler-51 b,d \& Kepler-79 d), we find a relatively strong correlation ($r=0.59$; $p=0.01$; $\chi^2_\nu = 1.6$).
+The orbital semi-major axis of the exoplanet ($a$) holds no correlation ($\rho_s = 0.15$, $p_{s} = 0.47$; $\tau_k = 0.15$, $p_k= 0.30$) with $A_{\rm H}$ (Figure \ref{fig:stellar}c).
+However, if we exclude the low-density super-puff targets (Kepler-51 b, d, Kepler-79 d, \& HIP 41378 f), we find a relatively strong correlation that is significant with $\tau_k$ and significant with $\rho_s$ ($\rho_s = 0.66$, $p_{s} = 0.001$; $\tau_k = 0.50$, $p_k= 0.001$).
+In Figure \ref{fig:stellar}c, we show this observed trend by plotting in orange the weighted and unweighted linear fit using a least-squares fit.
 This trend excluding the super-puffs indicates exoplanets closer to their host star are hazier than those further away.
 This agrees with physical intuition as closer exoplanets receive more relative stellar flux from this host star, which would help the haze formation processes.
-However, it is difficult to determine if the super-puff targets are outliers due to their extraordinary nature \citep[][]{2016ApJ...817...90L} or if they actually belong to an overall nonlinear trend.
+However, it is difficult to determine if the super-puff targets are outliers due to their extraordinary low bulk-densities \citep[][]{2016ApJ...817...90L} or if they actually belong to an overall nonlinear trend.